brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 ---

 # Themes, icons, fonts
-Arc-Darker for 'Widget', Arc-Dark_ob_border for 'Window Border' in lxappearance.
+Arc-Darker for 'Widget', Arc-Dark_ob_border_kv for 'Window Border' in lxappearance.
 'Papirus GTK b' for icons.
 Cuprum is the main font.

 Darker version would be Adapta-Nokto for gtk and openbox, 'Breeze Dark Papirus GTK b full' for icons, .Xresources.adaptaColors, 'browser' script for firefox (patched to wbar and ob menu).